apache/httpcomponents-website/src/site/markdown/httpcomponents-client-5.6.x/early-hints.md

     under the License.
 -->

-RFC 8297 – 103 Early Hints (async)
+103 Early Hints (async)
 ==================================

-HttpClient 5.6 adds async support for **RFC 8297 – 103 Early Hints** via a callback interface:
+HttpClient 5.6 adds async support for **103 Early Hints** via a callback interface:

 - `EarlyHintsListener` – functional interface invoked for each `103` response.
 - `HttpAsyncClientBuilder#setEarlyHintsListener(...)` – registers a global